 - Why weren't you aware of it?

-After that, a counteroffer can be made, which is called a settlement offer.
-If you are in financial difficulties or simply cannot afford the high demand of the other side, you should point out your financial circumstances.
-Of course, the other party's lawyer may want to see proof of this.
-If you can provide him with this proof, it may be that the lawyer consults with his client and a concession of a sum X is agreed.
+After that, a counteroffer – a settlement offer – can be made.
+If you're in financial difficulties or simply cannot afford the other side's high demands, you should point out your financial circumstances.
+Of course, the other party's lawyer may want to see proof.
+If you can provide them with this proof, the lawyer may consult with their client and a concession be agreed upon.

 Provide the other party with evidence that your business is threatened by the high costs.

-What are the damages to be paid in case of copyright infringement?
+What damages are to be paid for copyright infringement?

-As a user of potentially copyrighted works, it is your responsibility to verify that the use is legal.
+As a user of potentially copyrighted works, it's your responsibility to verify that the use is legal.
 If a lawsuit is filed, you as the user must have evidence to support your innocence.
 The courts are rather strict in assessing this evidence.

-The injured party (for example the photographer) has the possibility to assess his damages according to different variations: lost profit, fictitious royalties and customary tariff rates.
+The injured party (for example the photographer) has the possibility to assess their damages according to different variations: lost profit, fictitious royalties and customary tariff rates.
 It follows that the assessment of damages depends on the individual situation.
-Legal fees add up to the damages, which can sometimes be as high as the damages themselves.
-In addition, it must be taken into account how long the work has been used unlawfully.
+Legal fees are added to the damages, which can sometimes be as high as the damages themselves.
+Moreover, how long the work has been used unlawfully needs to be considered.
 For each additional day of unlawful use, most warnings demand a predefined sum.